Biology is the scientific study of life. From the smallest unicellular organism to the complex interactions between living beings and our planet.

 - Evolutionary Adaptation

 Living beings are composed of matter manifesting in the form of atoms, molecules, and compounds.
 One must wonder how these things which are invisible to the naked eye hold great sway over the complexity that is life.
-In this reviewer, we will help you refresh your memory of the biomolecules–carbohydrates, lipids, proteins, and nucleic acids–that are considered building blocks of life.
+In this review, we will help you refresh your memory of the biomolecules–carbohydrates, lipids, proteins, and nucleic acids–that are considered building blocks of life.
 Click here to go to the article.

 - Nucleic Acids

-3. The Cell.
+3. The Cell

 Ever viewed things with a magnifying glass?
 Ever wondered if you could look a bit closer?
 Every living being is composed of tiny structures called cells and, in this topic, we will learn about its structure, components, and different but important processes that occur in these microscopic objects.
 Click here to go to the article.